jdgarvey/ecs-demo/README.md

-# ecs-demo
+# ecs-wordpress
-Getting started with ECS
+Getting started with EKS using a WordPress container